 Manuscripts bound in book format.
 Amherst holds 24 codex manuscripts.

 Books printed before 1501.
 Amherst holds 30 incunabula.

 Harry DeForest Smith Collection of Greek letter Printing

 A collection of Greek letter printing presented to the library by Professor Harry DeForest Smith upon his retirement in 1939.
 Includes a broad representation of the various styles of Greek letter printing.

-Supplementing a large collection in the Library's open stacks of so-called "multiples" -- low-end, mass-produced artists books from the 1960's onward-- Archives and Special Collections has a small batch of rarer, more elaborate, and delicate bookworks.
+Supplementing a large collection in the Library's open stacks of multiples and small-press artists' books, Archives and Special Collections holds some more elaborate and delicate bookworks.
 Special strengths include pioneering works of visual literature, especially material related to the Fluxus movement and one of its eminent participants, Geoff Hendricks, Class of 1953.
 This collection is complemented by the Marshall Bloom (AC 1966) Alternative Press Collection, comprised mainly of alternative "underground" newspapers from the same period.